If you could design any structure, free of all constraints, what would you envision?

 Enhanced Design & Architecture

-While incredible new materials transform what we build, AI and VR are revolutionizing how we design.
+While incredible new materials transform what we build, Artificial Intelligence and Virtual Reality are revolutionizing how we design.

 1. AI-Driven Design: In the past, if you wanted to build a high-rise, you needed a static, precise blueprint.
 Moving parts were not an option.